morganey-lang/community/README.md

 The Project Leader is responsible for organizing the development process of the projects they lead.

+## Project Licensing Requirement ##

+All of the projects of [@morganey-lang] organization are required to be licensed under one of the following licenses:

+- MIT
+- BSD
+- WTFPL

 ## Draft of the Rules ##

 - Transfering the project gives